tika2091/fridge-art/README.md

 # fridge-art

-Simple fridge decorating with letters using jquery
+Simple fridge decorating with letters app using jquery